dyapp-alliant/shopping-cart/README.md

 # Shopping Cart API

-This API has two endpoints:
+This API has three endpoints:

 ## PUT /cart